Lamorna: Quarries

-Waste tips on the eastern side of the cove are a reminder of the granite quarries first opened by John Freeman, on St Aubyn land, in 1849 and continued working until 1911.
-Famous buildings and constructions include Admiralty Pier at Dover, London County Council offices, the Thames Embankment and Portland Breakwater.
-Stone from the cove was also used locally to build the Bishop Rock Lighthouse, Mousehole north pier and the Wolf Rock Lighthouse.
+Waste tips on the eastern side of the cove are a reminder of the granite quarries first opened in 1849 by John Freeman, on St Aubyn land, which were worked until 1911.
+The stone was used in a number of important constructions, including Admiralty Pier at Dover, London County Council offices, the Thames Embankment and Portland Breakwater.

+It was also used locally to build the Bishop Rock Lighthouse, Mousehole north pier and the Wolf Rock Lighthouse.
 Granite was dragged by chains to an iron pier, where the stream enters the sea, and transported by ship.
-A plinth weighing 20 tons was sent to The Great Exhibition of 1851 by sea but eventually, due to the hazards of loading ships, granite was sent by road via Kemyal and Paul Hill through Newlyn, to the cutting yards in Wherrytown.
+A plinth weighing 20 tons was sent by sea to The Great Exhibition of 1851 but eventually, due to the hazards of loading ships, granite was sent by road via Kemyal and Paul Hill through Newlyn, to the cutting yards in Wherrytown.
 The present quay was built in the late 19th century, possibly rebuilt on an older quay, and is a grade II listed building.

 A quarry on the west side of the cove failed due to the high quartz content of the granite.
-An area of 20 acre and known as the ″Lamorna Harbour Works″ was put up for auction at the Mart, Tokenhouse Yard, City of London on 16 June 1881.
+On 16 June 1881, an area of 20 acre, known as the ″Lamorna Harbour Works″, was put up for auction at the Mart, Tokenhouse Yard, City of London.
 The property, on both sides of the valley, included ″the exceedingly valuable″ granite quarry with harbour, wharf and pier, a powder magazine, lime and mill house, carpenter's shops, 12 horse-power water-wheel, foreman's residence and a "substantial and superior" dwelling-house.
-Despite the 1881 sale claiming the granite quarry was ″exceeding valuable″, Freeman and Sons only employed four men at the quarry two years later and the average-sized blocks were of inferior quality compared with the quarry at nearby Sheffield.
+Despite the sale claiming the granite quarry was ″exceeding valuable″, two years later Freeman and Sons only employed four men at the quarry and the average-sized blocks were of inferior quality compared with the quarry at nearby Sheffield.

 The Lamorna Cove Hotel, built in the 1870s and known as Cliffe House, was originally the quarry manager's home, and had a school and chapel (with bell tower) for the quarry workers and their families.
 It was first used as a hotel in the 1920s.
-During the Second World War the hotel was occupied by seven French fishing families who fished out of Newlyn.
+During the Second World War it was occupied by seven French fishing families who fished out of Newlyn.